-- 1) The JART will coordinate with the Department of State Lands on the pre-application review process, and comment on the adequacy of the resource inventories and effects evaluations required under subsection B.4 (Resource Inventory and Effects Evaluation Standards), and NEPA environmental assessments and environmental impact statements. - 2) The JART members will make recommendation(s) to state agencies on whether the information provided by the applicant for the proposed renewable energy facility meets the applicable standards and screening criteria associated with the map designation standards and criteria. - 3) The JART will make recommendations to the Department of State Lands on the approval of proprietary authorizations, and to other applicable regulatory agencies on their decision to permit, license or authorize proposed renewable energy facility projects. - 4) The JART will also consider and make recommendations on the adequacy of the information provided for the operation plan, as required under section C. (Operation Plan Development), including the monitoring requirements, mitigation measures, adaptive management plans, construction and operational performance standards, or any other special conditions that a regulating state agency may apply pursuant to the lease, permit, license or other authorization. - 5) Regulating agencies who are members of the JART still operate in accordance with their own rules and statutory mandates.
+- 1.)
+The JART will coordinate with DSL on the pre-application review process, and comment on the adequacy of the resource inventories and effects evaluations required under subsection B.4 (Resource and Use Inventory and Effects Evaluation and Special Resource and Use Review Standards), and National Environmental Policy Act (NEPA) environmental assessments and environmental impact statements. - 2.)
+The JART will make recommendations to regulating agencies on whether the information provided by the applicant for the proposed renewable energy facility meets the applicable standards and screening criteria associated with the map designation standards and criteria. - 3.)
+The JART will make recommendations to DSL on the approval of proprietary authorizations, and to other applicable regulatory agencies on their decision to permit, license or authorize proposed renewable energy facility projects.
+11